 Upon returning from a short overseas holiday, I filled the fridge with fresh fruit and veg including six of these tropical treats.
-Other than ‘as is’, one of the ways I really enjoy mangoes is with a dollop of yoghurt and a handful of muesli for morning tea.
+Other than ‘as is’, one of the ways I probably enjoy mangoes is with a dollop of yoghurt and a handful of muesli for morning tea.
 I usually make natural yoghurt using an EasiYo yoghurt maker but I switched it up with a passionfruit flavoured Greek yoghurt mix.
 Oh My!
 It was fabulous.
 Tangy and sweet, it made my mouth water just opening the powdered mix to add to water.
 I’ve been using an EasiYo maker for around 15 years and like the brand as it doesn’t contain any stabilisers or gelatine.
 It is a pot set yoghurt.
-If you don’t have the time or inclination to make yoghurt, you can buy pot set yoghurts but they do cost a little more but are certainly worth the extra cost when it comes to quality.
+If you don’t have the time or inclination to make yoghurt, you can buy pot set yoghurts.
+They do cost a little more but are certainly worth the extra cost when it comes to quality.

 Whilst I was enjoying my morning tea, I had an idea to try making Mango Lassi Ice Blocks.
 And, what do you know?
 They turned out wonderfully well.
 No pfaffing about with syrups or a machine.
 Just mix, pour and freeze.
 I didn’t add any extra sugar as the mix was sweet enough for me but have included a suggested sweetener for those who may not like their ice blocks quite as tart.
 We’ve been enjoying these Mango Lassi Ice Blocks as a mid afternoon treat whilst we get our yard in order for the storm season.
 I hope you can get your hands on some mangoes soon and give this a go.